actiontray/web-actions-api/README.md

 # Domain learnme.json open specification

-<b>learnme.json</b> file is the proposal for describing learning possibilities available under each domain address, where it is placed on.
+<b>learnme.json</b> file is the proposal for describing learning possibilities available under Internet domains.
 Learning possibilities may include guides, courses, trainings or other educational resources available at the given website.

 Specification is adopted by [learntray.com](https://learntray.com) to keep track of users learning progress on Internet websites.